 As for the “black hat” hackers, Nomad says it is working diligently to explore every angle to recover funds from the exploit.

 The project also says it is working with TRM Labs, a digital asset security and compliance firm.

 “Nomad is actively working with TRM Labs and law enforcement to recover funds from black hat hackers.
 The Nomad Bridge hack has an unprecedented amount of hackers with traceable information tied to their addresses.
-There will be consequences for these actors.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+There will be consequences for these actors.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action